 4. Complete and Submit Application Form

-At this step you need to complete and submit your application form.
+At this step of registering your NGO with the CAC in Nigeria, you need to complete and submit your application form.
 The application form is easy to understand.
 You are just expected to fill in the right information about your NGO.
-Information like the approved name of the NGO, aims and objectives of the NGO.
+Information like the approved name of the NGO aims, and objectives of the NGO.

-It is very necessary you register your NGO in Nigeria especially if you want to be handling huge money year in year out in your organization.
-It is understandable if you do not have time too.
+It is very necessary you register your NGO in Nigeria especially if you want to be handling huge money year in and year out in your organization.
+It is understandable if you do not have time to.
 You can hire an agent to do it for you.